bekkopen/service-discovery-workshop/README.md

 `./backend.sh stop`.
 Check that the healthcheck is starting to fail in the Conul UI.
 Try refreshing [the application](http://localhost:8888/) also.
-If everything is set up correctly, the node should be removed from HAProxy, and you shouldnt see any errors.
+If everything is set up correctly, the node should be removed from HAProxy, and you shouldn't see any errors.

 Try also to log in on the `master` node, and verify that `/etc/haproxy/haproxy.cfg` now only have one server entry.